Signs of Impulsive Behavior

 Also, in children with ADD or ADHD, the part of the brain that handles impulse control is slow to develop.
 Many children outgrow impulsivity, but some do not.
-There are strategies parents and children can learn to help diminish impulsive behavior.
+There are strategies parents and children can learn to help diminish impulsivity in kids.

 A delay in language skill development can also lead to impulsive behavior.
 Children with communication disorders can become frustrated when they do not understand the directions given or cannot make themselves understood to others.
 They may speak out of turn because they have not mastered the rules of conversation.

 Hillside offers therapy for impulsive behavior in children that helps them manage their own behavior better.
-Our programs ease the tension for parents of children with impulsive behavior and help get to the root cause of the problem.
+Our impulsivity treatment plan helps ease the tension for parents of children with impulsive behavior and helps get to the root cause of the problem.
 Parents are not to blame for impulsive children, but they can be part of the solution.

 Contact Hillside today to learn more about how you can help your child gain better impulse control.